faiyazmsamin/Healthcare-Website-Automated-With-Cypress/README.md

 # Healthcare-Website-Automated-With-Cypress
-In this Cypress automation project, the website CURA Healthcare Service is automated using Cypress for end-to-end testing.
-The test inputs are extracted from an Excel file, which is converted into a JSON format to easily manage the data for multiple test cases.
-A custom method called multiIt is implemented to streamline the process of running multiple test cases in a batch.
-Unlike the traditional it block, which runs only a single test case, multiIt handles multiple test scenarios efficiently, allowing different data sets to be used in each iteration, improving test coverage and reducing redundancy in the code.

 This Cypress automation project is designed to test the CURA Healthcare Service website.
 The primary goal is to automate repetitive testing tasks, ensuring the website's functionality, consistency, and user experience.

 **Key Features:**